 On the shelf in this bathroom, I have a cute little plant that I picked up on a whim at IKEA.
 It’s a peperomia plant and I love the cream and light green colors on it.
 It adds some height to the shelf and has been easy to keep alive with a weekly dose of water.

-In my master bathroom, I have this silver dollar ivy that is draping really nicely.
+In my main bathroom, I have this silver dollar ivy that is draping really nicely.
 This planter is a find from HomeGoods and you actually fill the round part up with water and it waters the plant that way.
 So I just fill up the planter with water once a month and it’s good to go!
 It also gets a nice amount of humidity in this bathroom with the shower, and I think it likes it!

 Best Indoor Plant Tips